jumploops/magic/README.md

 }
 ```

-When this function is called, it'll leverage an AI language model like `GPT-3.5-turbo` and return the following result:
+When this function is called, it'll leverage an AI language model like `GPT-3.5-turbo` or `GPT-4` and return the following result:

 ```json
  { "firstName" : "James", "lastName" : "Reagan" }